StealthStop/Analyzer/README.md

 ## Generating Filelists, Checking Ntuples, and Checking Event Numbers

+### Produce the Filelist and sampleSet.cfg

-The main script for generating file lists and sample sets is `makefilelist.py`.
+The main script for generating file lists and the corresponding sample set is `makefilelist.py`.

 ```
 usage: makefilelist.py [-h] [--prod PROD] [--tag TAG]